haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 of the design process is to work out the specific interfaces for the individual hooks as expressed by the `SetupHooks` type.

-We want to arrive at a design by two means:
+We want to arrive at a design by the following means:

 * The consideration of the existing usage of `Setup.hs` scripts to guide what hooks should be able to do.
+* The needs of the rest of the Haskell ecosystem, in particular the Haskell Language Server.
 * A high-level understanding of what the build process of a package should look like, taking into account concerns such as parallelisability.

-These two viewpoints can inform each other about the precise details for the design.
+These viewpoints can inform each other about the precise details for the design.

 As part of the design process we have been developing a [prototype implementation of this design](https://github.com/mpickering/cabal/tree/wip/setup-hooks)